2026 Gallery

 Glenashdale Falls

 When the time came - with some intriguing Arran house viewings already in the bag - my photographic return would take the form of an old, unfinished quest: to somehow view (and photograph) Whiting Bay’s celebrated Glenashdale Falls from directly below.
+Ironically, I would end up doing the exact opposite!

 I’ve previously written about the challenge of accessing the steeply forested Glenashdale gorge, into which the river plunges 150 feet through a pair of spectacular white-water cascades.
 I’d already attempted scrambling down both the north bank and the south bank, as well as sploshing upstream in a natty pair of fishing waders.
 This time, I slid and scraped my way down to the section of river immediately above The Cauldron, a deep bubbling recess which had thwarted my progress last May.
 But alas, the onward terrain remained ominously hazardous.
 I retreated: at Glenashdale, discretion is usually the better part of valour!